 But the least we can say is that the good taste of the Japanese has struck again:

-• If the canvas is normally uniform in color (identical warp and weft threads), our weft threads are gray while our warp threads are blue .
-It’s this little trick that helps give a “typically Japanese” visual richness to the material.
+- While the canvas is normally of a uniform color (identical warp and weft threads), our weft threads are gray while our warp threads are blue .
+It is this little trick that helps to give a "typically Japanese" visual richness to the material.

-• Finally, all the pants have been washed the first time in the factory, for a soft and soft hand.
+- Finally, all the pants have been washed a first time in the factory, for a soft and fluffy hand.
 The pants are therefore more flexible than raw denim .

-Concretely, it changes everything.
-These "details" give it immense potential, creating beautiful color nuances when it fades.
+In concrete terms, it changes everything.
+These "details" give it immense potential, creating beautiful shades of color when it fades.

 And on my prototype, it has already started:

-Needless to say, I continue to wear mine very extensively to show you the results.
+Needless to say, I continue to wear mine very intensively to show you the result.

 Since the material is durable, I think it will age and fade beautifully.